couchbase/build-infra/ansible/linux/common/roles/github-actions-runner/README.md

     runner.
 Default is empty.

   - gha_runner_name - The name to give to this runner.
 All runners must have a unique name.
-Will default to the value of "vm_name".
+Will default to the name in the inventory.

 Note: This role requires that the runner be added to a non-default runner group.
 Since those can only be defined at the org level, we only support adding runners